Quantized nonlinear Hall effect from chiral monopole: Circular dichroism probe

-\textit{Circular dichroism measurements.} Non-trivial Hall response discussed above could also manifest itself in optical measurements of circular dichroism.
-For TR invariant systems with broken inversion symmetry, a homogeneous linear response is prohibited by Onsager symmetry relations \cite{TR_argument}.
-In previous works \cite{kargarian2015theory, dichroism}, people mainly discussed the $\mathbf{q}$-linear contribution (with $\mathbf{q}$ being the incident light wavevector).
+Non-trivial Hall response discussed above could also manifest itself in optical measurements of circular dichroism \cite{circular_dichroism1,circular_dichroism2,TR_breaking_CD}.
+For TR invariant systems with broken inversion symmetry, a homogeneous linear response is prohibited by Onsager symmetry relations \cite{TR_argument,onsager}.
+In previous works \cite{kargarian2015theory, dichroism}, consideration was mainly given to $\mathbf{q}$-linear contribution (with $\mathbf{q}$ being incident light wavevector).
 In contrast, here we would focus on non-linear part of the response instead.
-Employing the famous relation between conductivity and dielectric tensors
+Employing the famous relation between conductivity $\sigma_{ij}(\omega_0)$ and dielectric $\varepsilon_{ij}(\omega_0)$ tensors